Arm Lift (Brachioplasty)

 The main “con” of this surgery is that it does produce some permanent scarring.
 Many patients require the removal of excess skin and therefore must have incisions that run from the armpit to the elbow.
 However, in less severe cases, upper arm skin tissue excision is not necessary and only a small incision by the elbow is needed to accommodate liposuction.

 Remember, each patient is unique and requires a custom-designed treatment plan.
-A board-certified plastic surgeon can advise you about the incisions patterns that you would need.
+A board-certified plastic surgeon can advise you about the incision patterns that you would need.

 Steps of the Procedure